Are LED Lights Bad for the Environment? Advantages & Disadvantages

 LED bulbs are designed to convert a significant portion of electrical energy directly into light, with minimal energy wasted as heat.
 Unlike traditional incandescent bulbs, LEDs remain cool to the touch.
 By generating less heat, LEDs contribute to a more comfortable living and working environment.

 Reduced heat dissipation means less strain on air conditioning systems, leading to additional energy savings.
-Moreover, the lower heat output minimizes the risk of accidental burns or injuries when handling or touching LED bulbs.
+Moreover, the lower heat output minimizes the risk of accidental burns when LEDs are left on all night or injuries when handling or touching LED bulbs.

 In addition, heat from light bulbs attracts insects.
 Thanks to low heat output, it makes them significantly less inviting to insects.
 So, whether you're using them indoors or outdoors, LEDs help create a more comfortable and insect-free environment.